danielbyomujuni/WorldSystem/README.md

 # worldsystem
 A spigot plugin to give every use his own world

+# about
+WorldSystem is a plugin where every player can get a world.
+There they can build, play and do anything they want without creating stress in a single world.
+The world owner can also add other players and manage their permissions on his world like is he allowed to build, teleport or changing his gamemode.

+When a player creates a new world you can also set a template which will then be cloned.

 # Useful links
 - Download Resource: https://www.spigotmc.org/resources/49756/
 - Contact author on spigot (rather consider to create an issue here): https://www.spigotmc.org/conversations/add?to=Butzlabben